ianmarcinkowski/ad-blaster/README.md

 # Ad Blaster

-## Using a local LLM to detect ads and send IR mute commands to a TV
+Using a local LLM to detect ads and send IR mute commands to a TV

 <img width="1495" alt="Ian Marcinkowski - Hackathon - 2024-11-01 - Diagram" src="https://github.com/user-attachments/assets/7527469d-25de-4c9f-a422-3e32fda3addb">

-### Intro blog post
+## Setup

+Requirements:

+- Computer with a GPU (tested on Radeon 7900XT and M2 Macbook)
+- Webcam connected to the computer you plan to run this project on
+- Ollama (ollama.com)
+- Meta `llama3.2-vision` model from the Ollama model library
+- Python 3.8+
+- (Optional) Arduino with IR LED and IR receiver (tested on Arduino Uno)
+  - This application will function without the Arduino.
+Setup instructions may be published later

+Installation:

+- Follow Ollama instructions to download the `llama3.2-vision` model
+- Clone this repo
+- Create a Python virtualenv to store all of the required packages `python3 -m venv .venv && source .venv/bin/activate`
+- *Insert Arduino instructions*
+- Install python requrements (in dev mode just because) `pip install -e .`

+Running:
+- `python run.py`

+## Introduction Blog Post

 When visiting my parents, the TV is usually on, and my parents have mostly stopped noticing advertising at this point.
 It's just background noise to them.
 Contrast that with my experience of using adblocking since browers have had plugins, and paying for things like Youtube Premium to avoid the ads.

 Most ads are powerless without sound, so I am usually placed in charge of the TV remote because I care the most about this problem and my parents can be saved the annoyance of having to constantly mute and unmute something they are barely even aware of.

 AI should be used to provide good outcomes for humans, and I think muting ads and taking their power away seems like a fine use!